 ~ Fred Rogers

-We have an edible garden which the children help maintain and grow.
-We have had success with carrots, sugar snap peas, apples, strawberries, mint, radishes, tomatoes and limes, and that's not only with growing them, but eating them too!
-We also enjoy using what we grow to infuse our drinking water in the classrooms.
+We have an edible garden which the children help grow and maintain.
+We have had success with carrots, kale, sugar snap peas, apples, strawberries, mint, oregano, radishes, tomatoes, pumpkins, nectarines and limes, and that's not only with growing them, but eating them, too!
+We also enjoy using what we grow to make a snack or to infuse our drinking water in the classrooms.

-Our playground caters to children's gross motor development with trikes, monkey bars, a flip bar, a fireman's pole and a climbing tree.
-Simply running, jumping, digging helps with a child's development too, which is why we value our outside time so much.
+Our outdoor classroom caters to children's gross motor development with trikes, monkey bars, a flip bar, a fire pole and a climbing tree.
+Simply running, jumping, digging helps with a child's development, too, which is why we highly value being outdoors in nature.

 Our outside play time is not limited to gross motor development, however.
 Fine motor activities like painting and beading may also be set up.
-A large part of social development also happens here where either groups or partnerships of friends are formed.
+A large part of social development also happens here where all three classes mingle and children can form friendships.
 Maybe even conflict will occur which is a very normal process of child development, without which we could not learn to resolve.